imattau/nostr-community-conventions/README.md

 - **Key and trust utilities:** SPKI fingerprint calculation (`k`), keypair management, and certificate generation.

 The `ncc06-relay` example now installs this package via a `file:` dependency and reuses the selector helpers so that the resolver logic is consistent, testable, and easier to consume in other projects.

+## Installing the NCC-06 Sidecar Manager

+The sidecar manager that publishes NCC-02 and NCC-05 records lives under `ncc-sidecar/`.
+Deployment instructions, configuration options, and the automated installer script (`ncc-sidecar/scripts/install-sidecar.sh`) are documented in `ncc-sidecar/README.md`.
+Run that guide from within the sidecar directory to install, upgrade, or configure the service.